 This project was done at a time when I first started learing about React Hooks, therefore I decided to stick with the then-familar class components and methods.

 If I were to redo this now, I would almost exclusively rely on Hooks and functional components which would possibly simplify some of the logic and maybe eliminate the need for Redux.
-I would employ things like useReducer, useEffect, useState and useCallback or useMemo.
+I would employ things like useReducer

 Project Structure